-- Notate connectivity patterns of atoms and their coordination polyhedra with chemical, mathematical and graphical formulas.
+- can notate connectivity patterns of atoms and their coordination polyhedra with chemical, mathematical and graphical formulas

-- Use valence rules to predict bonding in crystal structures of elements, binaries, and pseudobinaries such as clusters.
+- can use valence rules to predict bonding in crystal structures of elements, binaries, and pseudobinaries such as clusters

-- Identify densest packed structures, atomic or molecular, and analyze them as polytypes.
+- can identify densest packed structures, atomic or molecular, and analyze them as polytypes.
 Find patterns in interstice filling in densest packed binary compounds.
-Understand steric consequences of hydrogen bonding between molecules.
+Understand steric consequences of hydrogen bonding between molecules

-- Use bond valence as a tool to interpret and predict crystal structures.
+- can use bond valence as a tool to interpret and predict crystal structures.

-- Analyze the rich compositional and structural variety of perovskites and silicates.
+- can analyze the rich compositional and structural variety of perovskites and silicates

 Recommended previous knowledge

-- 10 credits overlap with KJM9110 - Inorganic Structural Chemistry (continued)
+- 10 credits overlap with KJM-MENA9110 – Inorganic Structure Chemistry.

-- 10 credits overlap with KJM-MENA9110 - Inorganic Structural Chemistry
+- 10 credits overlap with KJM9110 – Inorganic Structural Chemistry (continued).

-The course comprises 36 hours of lectures and 24 hours of seminars.
+The teaching includes 36 hours of lectures and 24 hours of seminars.

-The first lecture is mandatory.
-If you are unable to attend, the Expedition Office has to be informed in advance (phone 22 85 54 46).
-If you fail to register as an active student for the course in either of these ways, you will loose the access to the course for the given semester.
+Attendance at the first lecture is mandatory.
+If you are unable to attend, the Department of Chemistry has to be informed in advance.
+If you fail to register as an active student for the course in either of these ways, you will lose access to the course for the given semester.